EngineersBox/Continuity/instrumenter/src/main/java/com/engineersbox/continuity/instrumenter/stage/method_save_state_instrumenting.md

 ## PACK STORAGE ARRAYS

-1. Store LVA locals and OS stack vars for later access
+1. Store LVA and OS vars for later access
 2. Create an InsnList and append the following:
      1. `LOAD_CONST 10`
      2. `ANEWARRAY "java/lang/Object"`